timwaters/mapwarper/README_API.md

 **Response**

-The output will be a GML string containing polygon(s) to mask over (see Save Mask).
+The output will be a GML string containing polygon(s) to mask over.

 | Status        | Response | Notes |
 | ------------- | -------  | ----- |